fahimkhan-git/seher-ai-chat/README.md

 ### Dashboard

 Deploy `apps/dashboard` as a static SPA (Vercel, Netlify, etc.).
 Point it at the same API by setting `VITE_API_BASE_URL` in that environment.
+When deploying to Vercel, the included `vercel.json` ensures all routes rewrite to `index.html`, so deep links like `/analytics` work out of the box.

 ---